 - Newton Pippen

 Use your favorite baking apples to make these hand pies.
 Growing up, my mother used a combination of Granny Smith and Golden Delicious to make her awesome apple pies.
-And I still prefer that combination, but today there are so many more varieties available that my mother didn't have access to, that I like to experiment with different apples.

 Pro Tips for Making This Recipe

-- When making the pie dough always use cold water and cold butter
+- When making the pie dough always use cold water and cold butter.

-- If the dough starts to get soft while assembling the hand pies place the dough in the refrigerator for 20 minutes to chill and then start working with the dough again
+- If the dough starts to get soft while assembling the hand pies place the dough in the refrigerator for 20 minutes to chill and then start working with the dough again.

 - Use apples that are still firm and crunchy.
 Don't use apples that have become mushy.
 Save those for apple sauce.